ServiceNow ITSM MCP server

 Stats

-The ServiceNow MCP server provides a bridge between Claude and ServiceNow instances, allowing you to interact with ServiceNow data and functionality directly through natural language.
-This server implements the Model Completion Protocol (MCP) to enable seamless integration with Claude.
+The ServiceNow MCP server acts as a bridge between Claude and ServiceNow instances, allowing Claude to retrieve data and perform actions in ServiceNow through the Model Completion Protocol (MCP).
+It enables seamless integration with ServiceNow for tasks ranging from incident management to catalog optimization.

 Installation